 While, er, "exploring other options" he heard Taana Gardner 's comeback record, "I'm Comin'" on Jeannie Hopper's influential Liquid Sound Lounge radio show.
 He called Jeannie up, begged a promo copy, and submitted a small feature to Dance Music Authority magazine.
 The review brought tears (literally) to the eyes of West End Records label owner Mel Cheren and, one day before New Year's Eve 1998, he and label president, Kenton Nix called Andy up and offered him the position of General Manager of West End Records.
 At West End Andy burrowed/created a, er, unique office space in the basement of Mel Cheren's Chelsea neighborhood bed & breakfast hotel, Colonial House Inn.
 Funky, yet functional (with a fan, a space heater and a little therapy), the office was the label was home for three and half years, until a changing of the guard made the dream that was Penetration, Inc. a necessary reality.

-Fueled by the need to control the destiny of his career, call the shots and the freedom to take on — and in some cases create — projects simply because he likes them was all the inspiration needed to create Penetration, Inc. in the Fall of 2003. though though eyes may have rolled, the name was initially chosen for its literal meaning ("penetrating the media, market") — as opposed to well, you know, what you were thinking.
+Fueled by the need to control the destiny of his career, call the shots, and the freedom to take on — and in some cases create — projects simply because he likes them he create Penetration, Inc. in the Fall of 2003.
+Though though eyes may have rolled, the name was initially chosen for its literal meaning ("penetrating the media, market") — as opposed to well, you know, what you were thinking.

-Popular Publicity 2010 brings a new decade and with it a new name, Popular Publicity.
-With an eye toward a wider variety of project and media, it felt right.
-While many, mostly longtime clients and friends will miss the edge and punch of "Penetration, Inc.," we hope who had more of a clutch-the-pearls reaction to the name will now sit down, have a glass of water, blot the brow and consider Popular Publicity for their media needs.
+Popular Publicity 2010 brought a new decade and with it a new name, Popular Publicity.
+With an eye toward a wider variety of projects and media, it felt right.
+While many–mostly longtime clients and friends–missed the cheeky punch of "Penetration, Inc.," those who'd had more of a clutch-the-pearls reaction to the name, sighed in relief, put down the bottle, and happily stuck with Popular Publicity for their media needs.